-Students considering lodging a grade appeal are recommended to review the information outlined in Appealing a University decision, and also the Guide to Grade Appeals, provided by Student Advocacy, prior to submitting their application.
+Students considering lodging a grade appeal are recommended to review the information outlined in Appealing a final grade, and also the Guide to Grade Appeals, provided by Student A dvocacy, prior to submitting their application.

 Grade appeals must be submitted via the Service Connect portal within 15 working days from the published result date for the relevant unit.
 Before submitting a Grade Appeal, please ensure that you read the Assessment Policy and note valid grounds for appeals.